eygraber/gh-merge-queue/README.md

 ## Features

+- Automatically finds all the pull requests in a stack, given the last branch in the chain.
 - Automatically rebases and pushes each branch in the queue.
 - Polls the pull request until it's merged.
 - Deletes the local branch after the pull request is merged.